Reuben-Brewer/MyPlotterPureTkinterStandAloneProcess_ReubenPython2and3Class/README.md

 Apache 2 License

-Software Revision H, 08/29/2022
+Software Revision J, 09/21/2022

 Verified working on:

-Python 3.8 for Windows 8.1, 10 64-bit and Raspberry Pi Buster (no Mac testing yet).
+Python 3.8 for Windows 8.1, 10 64-bit, Ubuntu 20.04, and Raspberry Pi Buster (no Mac testing yet).

 THE SEPARATE-PROCESS-SPAWNING COMPONENT OF THIS CLASS IS NOT AVAILABLE IN PYTHON 2 DUE TO LIMITATION OF "multiprocessing.set_start_method('spawn')"